tmr232/RECon2017/README.md

 The skin is powered by [IDASkins](https://github.com/zyantific/IDASkins) and based on its dark scheme.

-Follow the installtion instructions [here](https://github.com/zyantific/IDASkins).
+Follow the installtion instructions [here](https://github.com/zyantific/IDASkins), then copy the `RECON2017-skin` directory to your `skins` directory.